Ethan Lazuk

 We recently saw some rankings system updates (May 2024 core update and spam update) that could change the equation (with more or less social content), as well.

-I’ll also revisit this article to improve the writing or add images or details based on new updates or user feedback.
+I’ll also revisit this article periodically to improve the writing and add images or details based on new updates or user feedback.

 Until then, enjoy the vibes: